garrandall/popular-music-data/tracks/you-better-sit-down-kids-cher.md

   ranking_list: Billboard Hot 100
   start_date: '1968-01-20'
 ---

-You better sit down, kids
+Better sit down kids
-I'm telling you why, kids
+I'll tell you why, kids
 You might not understand, kids
-Just give it a try, kids
+But give it a try, kids
 Now how should I put this
 I've got something to say
 You mother is staying
 But I'm going away
 No, we're not mad, kids
-And it's hard to say why
+It's hard to say why
-Your mother and I, kids
+Your mother and I
 Don't see eye to eye

 Say your prayers before you go to bed
 Make sure you get yourself to school on time
 I know you'll do the things your mother asks
-She's gonna need you more to stay in line
+She's gonna need you most to stay in line
 Keep in mind your mother's gonna need
 Your help a whole lot more than she ever did before
-No more fighting over little things because
+No more fights over little things because
 I won't be here to stop them anymore

-I know you don't want this
+I know you don't want this, neither do we
-Neither do we
 But sometimes things happen
 That we can't foresee
 Now try to be calm, kids
 And don't look so sad
-Just 'cause I am leaving
+Just cause I am leaving
 I'll still be your dad
 Just remember I love you
 And though I'm not here
 Just call if you need me
-I'll always be near
+And I'll always be near

-Say your prayers before you go to bed
-Make sure you get yourself to school on time
-I know you'll do the things your mother asks
-She's gonna need you more to stay in line
-Keep in mind your mother's gonna need
-Your help a whole lot more than she ever did before
-No more fighting over little things cause
-I won't be here to stop them anymore
+Better sit down kids
+I'll tell you why, kids
+You might not understand, kids
+But give it a try, kids
+Now how should I put this
+I've got something to say
+You mother is staying
+But I'm going away
+No, we're not mad, kids
+It's hard to say why
+Your mother and I
+Don't see eye to eye

 Well, I have to go now
 So kiss me goodbye
 My eyes are just red, kids
 I'm too big to cry

-You better sit down, kids
-I'm telling you why
-You might not understand, kids
-But give it a try

-You better sit down, kids
-I'm telling you why
-You might not understand